MicrosoftDocs/well-architected/well-architected/devops/automation-tasks.md

 # Automate operational tasks

 Operational tasks can include any action or activity you may perform while managing systems, system access, and processes.
 Some examples include rebooting servers, creating accounts, and shipping logs to a data store.
-These tasks may occur on a schedule, as a response to an event or monitoring alert, or ad-hock based on external factors.
+These tasks may occur on a schedule, as a response to an event or monitoring alert, or ad-hoc based on external factors.
 Like many other activities related to managing computer systems, these activities are often performed manually, which takes time, and are error-prone.

 Many of these operational tasks can and should be automated.
 Using scripting technologies and related solutions, you can shift effort from manually performing operational tasks towards building automation for these tasks.
 In doing so, you achieve so much, including: